 Unlike the CAT, GSH-Px is found in all parts of the CNS.
-Since ovariectomy increases the GSH-Px activity, as does the treatment with 2 mg of progesterone after 24 h, the activity of this enzyme can be modulated in two ways: 1) by changing the level of progesterone and 2) by changing the level of gonadotropins.
-The results showing that the activity of GSH-Px is decreased in the morning of proestrus, before the sudden LH and FSH release (Brown-Grant et al. 1970) and while progesterone is at a lower level in comparison with the other phases of the estrous cycle (Butcher et al. 1974, Sodersten et al. 1981) seem to substantiate this hypothesis.
-On the other hand, in the case of selenium-independent GSH-Px, GST, a significant increase of activity has been observed only in the brain of the animals that have been subjected to ovariectomy, which coincides with the drastic change in the level of gonadotropins (Tapper et al. 1974).
+Since ovariectomy increases the GSH-Px activity, as does the treatment with 2 mg of P after 24 hours, the activity of this enzyme can be modulated in two ways: 1) by changing the level of P and 2) by changing the level of gonadotropins.
+The results that show that the activity of GSH-Px is decreased in the mornings during proestrus, before the sudden LH and FSH release (Brown-Grant et al. 1970) and while the P is at a lower level in comparison with the other phases of the estrous cycle (Butcher et al. 1974, Sodersten et al. 1981) seem to substantiate this hypothesis.
+On the other hand, in the case of selenium-independent GSH-Px, GST a significant increase of activity has been observed only in the brain of the animals that have been subjected to ovariectomy, which coincides with the drastic change in the level of gonadotropins (Tapper et al. 1974).
 Therefore, contrary to the selenium-dependent GSH-Px, GST activity can be modulated only in one way by changing the level of gonadotropins.
-In neither of the phases of the estrous cycle, not even during early proestrus, there will be such a drastic increase of gonadotropins (like the one that occurs at a certain time after the ovariectomy) which would influence GST activity.
+In neither of the phases of the estrous cycle, not even during early proestrus, will there be such a drastic increase of gonadotropins (like the one that occurs a certain time after an ovariectomy) which would influence GST activity.

-In the case of GR, the third enzyme in the glutathione redox cycle, ovariectomy results in a significant decrease of its activity.
+In the case of GR, the third enzyme in the glutathione redox cycle, ovariectomy results in a significant decrease of activity.
 The results of a hormonal treatment are very interesting, since they point to a divergence in the effects that the hormones have on the activity of GR.
-The effects are opposite, the inhibitory effect of the estrogen on GR activity is detectable after 2 h and will disappear after 24 h, while the stimulatory effect of progesterone is achieved only 24 h after the treatment.
+The effects are opposite, the inhibitory effect of the E on GR activity is detectable after 2 hours and will have passed after 24 hours, while the stimulatory effect of P is achieved only 24 hours after the treatment.
 Bearing in mind this difference in hormonal treatments, as well as the fact that the removal of the primary source of ovarian hormones results in a decrease of GR activity, it can be assumed that GR activity can be modulated directly by changing the level of ovarian hormones.